Lispl-Wicht/Portaclish/emacs-sbcl-windows.md

 2. We click the download button, marked red below:

 ![download](init_el-windows-download.png)
-3. With the file manager, we move that file from our download directory into the *Emacs* configuration directory
+3. With the file explorer, we move that file from our download directory into the *Emacs* configuration directory

 ```